rideau-info.com

 The Rideau Route

-The Rideau Starts to Change – the coming of the mills
+The Rideau Starts to Change:

 In 1784 the King’s Mill at Cataraqui Falls was completed.
 A dam built for this sawmill flooded the Cataraqui River in the region now occupied by Colonel By Lake.
 This was the first known significant man-made alteration of the Rideau Route.
 Surveys subsequent to 1784 were to map a human-altered landscape.
 These alterations were being made by entrepreneurs who were discovering rapids along the Rideau system – building dams at those locations to supply water power to mills.